tudurom/bsc-thesis/main.typ

   to prevent an attacker from (also) targeting it.

   Possible defences:
-  - Copy input file, then truncate them so they become the original file together.
+  - Copy input file, then split them so they become the original file together.
   - Hand-written SHA-256
   - Print hash, but with a random hex letter char before each character to make the hash look like SHA-512.